Trusted WordPress tutorials, when you need them most.

 How to Test Your Google Core Web Vitals Score

-The easiest way to test your Google Core Web Vitals score is by using the PageSpeed Insights tool.
-Simply enter the URL you want to test and click the ‘Analyze’ button.
+The easiest way to test your Core Web Vitals score is with Google’s PageSpeed Insights tool.
+Just enter the URL you want to check and click the ‘Analyze’ button.

 Using Page Speed Insights tool to view the core Web Vitals score